 Ilve offers rangehoods for the passionate home cooks, as well as professional chefs.
 It’s dedicated to bringing the versatility and performance of its unique Italian brand to Australian kitchens.
 Renowned for continuous technological research and innovation, every Ilve rangehood is stated to be hand-assembled with care, ensuring each one is a work of culinary art.

 Styles include BBQ/outdoor, canopy, concealed, island and slideout hoods with streamlined electronic control panels.
 Some are also equipped with a maximum air consumption capacity of 1200 m3/hr.
-This additional air consumption will cost you $4,580 but you can also score a 90cm slideout model for $499 RPP.
+This additional air consumption will cost you $4,580 but you can also score a 90cm slideout model for around $499.
 A unique style Ilve offers a cylinder island hood, boasted to be the visual focal point or discreetly integrated, as per your kitchen style.

 Now that we’ve wrapped up the different brands you might like to consider, there are several other aspects to think about when buying a rangehood, in particular your budget.
 On average, consumers spend $669 on new rangehoods, our research shows.
 Our 2019 survey of consumers also found that:

 More than half of survey respondents (54%) indicated that they have a ducted rangehood, while 28% own a recirculating type.
 The difference between the two is that ducted rangehoods – also referred to as extractor rangehoods – offer better performance by extracting the cooking fumes from the kitchen and expelling them to the outside via ducting.
 Non-ducted or recirculating rangehoods, on the other hand, are designed for kitchens where there is no external vent, thus the rangehood extracts cooking fumes and passes them through active charcoal filters, recirculating the cleansed air back into the room.
 Once you know which option is suitable for your home, you can consider other key factors such as style, size, power settings and features.